Changelog

 The ChatGPT Problem (/position-chatgpt-problem)

-A position statement on the fundamental error people make with AI tools: conflating language ability with judgment ability.
-The piece explains why ChatGPT feedback varies every time, why there are no consistent criteria, and how the three-layer architecture (qualification → rules → language) addresses this by using AI for what it does well while encoding judgment in deterministic code.
+A position statement on the fundamental error people make with AI tools: conflating language ability with judgement ability.
+The piece explains why ChatGPT feedback varies every time, why there are no consistent criteria, and how the three-layer architecture (qualification → rules → language) addresses this by using AI for what it does well while encoding judgement in deterministic code.

 The Architecture Specification explains what the three-layer pattern is.
 "Being Around" explains the temporal commitment.
 This piece explains the problem — the core issue that makes separation necessary.
 It draws from real user feedback (Akash meeting, 20 February) describing the moment of recognition: "this is a very good separation of code and the language" and "holding the model accountable."